F-22A Raptor Advanced Tactical Fighter Aircraft US Air Force , USA

 The decision to proceed to low-rate initial production (LRIP) was authorised in August 2001 and Lockheed Martin delivered 49 aircraft under LRIP contracts.

 A further 60 Raptors were ordered in July 2007, bringing the total ordered to 183, with production to 2011.
-In November 2008, funding for four additional raptors was approved, increasing the total ordered jets to 187, with the buying scheduled in the second half of the fiscal year 2009.
-The USAF has a total requirement of 243 aircraft but funding was not made available for more than 187.
-By July 2008, 122 aircraft had been delivered.
-Holloman AFB is expected to deliver another 40 aircraft by the end of 2010.
+In November 2008, $40m of funding for four additional raptors was approved by the Pentagon, increasing the total ordered jets to 187, with the buying scheduled in the second half of the fiscal year 2009.

 The first operational wing of F-22A Raptors was Langley AFB in Virginia with a fleet of 40 aircraft.
 Elmendorff AFB, Alaska, became the second in August 2007 and Holloman AFB, New Mexico the third in June 2008.
-Operational Raptors will also be based at Hickam AFB Hawaii.
+Operational Raptors are also based at Hickam AFB Hawaii.

 In February 2007, 12 F-22 aircraft began the first overseas deployment of the fighter at Kadena Air Base in Japan.
 The aircraft returned in May 2007.
 In January 2009, 12 F-22 jets were deployed at the Kadena Air Base from Langley Air Force Base in Japan for three months as a part of the 27th Fighter Squadron.